awsdocs/amazon-aurora-user-guide/doc_source/USER_ShareSnapshot.md

 **Note**
 To share an automated DB cluster snapshot, create a manual DB cluster snapshot by copying the automated snapshot, and then share that copy\.
 This process also applies to AWS Backup–generated resources\.

-For more information on copying a snapshot, see [Copying a DB Cluster Snapshot](USER_CopySnapshot.md)\.
-For more information on restoring a DB instance from a DB cluster snapshot, see [Restoring from a DB Cluster Snapshot](USER_RestoreFromSnapshot.md)\.
+For more information on copying a snapshot, see [Copying a DB cluster snapshot](USER_CopySnapshot.md)\.
+For more information on restoring a DB instance from a DB cluster snapshot, see [Restoring from a DB cluster snapshot](USER_RestoreFromSnapshot.md)\.

-For more information on restoring a DB cluster from a DB cluster snapshot, see [Overview of Backing Up and Restoring an Aurora DB Cluster](Aurora.Managing.Backups.md)\.
+For more information on restoring a DB cluster from a DB cluster snapshot, see [Overview of backing up and restoring an Aurora DB cluster](Aurora.Managing.Backups.md)\.

 You can share a manual snapshot with up to 20 other AWS accounts\.
 You can also share an unencrypted manual snapshot as public, which makes the snapshot available to all AWS accounts\.
 Take care when sharing a snapshot as public so that none of your private information is included in any of your public snapshots\.

 The following limitations apply when sharing manual snapshots with other AWS accounts:
 + When you restore a DB cluster from a shared snapshot using the AWS Command Line Interface \(AWS CLI\) or Amazon RDS API, you must specify the Amazon Resource Name \(ARN\) of the shared snapshot as the snapshot identifier\.

-## Sharing an Encrypted Snapshot<a name="USER_ShareSnapshot.Encrypted"></a>
+## Sharing an encrypted snapshot<a name="USER_ShareSnapshot.Encrypted"></a>

-You can share DB cluster snapshots that have been encrypted "at rest" using the AES\-256 encryption algorithm, as described in [Encrypting Amazon Aurora Resources](Overview.Encryption.md)\.
+You can share DB cluster snapshots that have been encrypted "at rest" using the AES\-256 encryption algorithm, as described in [Encrypting Amazon Aurora resources](Overview.Encryption.md)\.
 To do this, you must take the following steps:

 1. Share the AWS Key Management Service \(AWS KMS\) customer master key \(CMK\) that was used to encrypt the snapshot with any accounts that you want to be able to access the snapshot\.

    You can share AWS KMS CMKs with another AWS account by adding the other account to the AWS KMS key policy\.
-For details on updating a key policy, see [Key Policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS KMS Developer Guide*\.
-For an example of creating a key policy, see [Allowing Access to an AWS KMS Customer Master Key \(CMK\)](#USER_ShareSnapshot.Encrypted.KeyPolicy) later in this topic\.
+For details on updating a key policy, see [Key policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS KMS Developer Guide*\.
+For an example of creating a key policy, see [Allowing access to an AWS KMS customer master key \(CMK\)](#USER_ShareSnapshot.Encrypted.KeyPolicy) later in this topic\.

 1. Use the AWS Management Console, AWS CLI, or Amazon RDS API to share the encrypted snapshot with the other accounts\.